mytechia/linux_network_watchdog/README.rst

 This package contains all the needed files for a modern Linux distribution.
 It assumes systemd.

-The main.py is wrapped in a small script: wrapped in a small script: network_watchdog.
+The main.py is wrapped in a small script: wrapped in a small script: networkwatchdog.

 A .service file is needed in order to launch this script: networkwatchdog.service.